Neural network based time-resolved state tomography of superconducting qubits: Experiments and Results

-In this equation, $P(g|e)$ ($P(e|g)$) represents the probability of the system outputting the ground (excited) state when it is prepared in the excited (ground) state.
-The assignment fidelity result for the three approaches are presented in Tab.~\ref{Assignment_Fidelity}.
+The first evaluation of readout performance is the assignment fidelity~\cite{Heinsoo}, given by $F=1-[P(g|e)+P(e|g)]/2.$ In this equation, $P(g|e)$ ($P(e|g)$) represents the probability of reading out the ground (excited) state when the qubit is prepared in the excited (ground) state.
+The assignment fidelity results for the three approaches are presented in Tab.~\ref{Assignment_Fidelity}.
 In both high and low SNR cases, the fidelities of the FNN discriminator and the TRMNN exhibit improvements compared to the raw readout.
-In the high SNR scenario, the two neural networks show a similar improvement in fidelity, increasing from 97.3\% to 99.9\%, representing around a 2.6\% enhancement compared to Raw Readout.
-In the low SNR scenario, the fidelities of the FNN discriminator and the TRMNN experience a notable improvement of around 23\%, rising from 80.1\% to 98.5\%.
-In the assignment fidelity, TRMNN consistently achieves similar performance compared to the FNN discriminator without the softmax function in the output layer.
+For example, in the high SNR scenario, the two neural network-based approaches show a similar improvement in fidelity, increasing from 97.3\% in the raw readout case to 99.9\%.
+In the low SNR scenario, the fidelities of the FNN discriminator and the TRMNN experience a notable improvement from 80.1\% to 98.5\%, more than an order of magnitude improvement in terms of infidelity reduction.
+In the measurement of assignment fidelity, TRMNN consistently achieves similar performance to the FNN discriminator, even without a binary classifier like the softmax function in the neural network architecture.

-To evaluate the readout performance of an arbitrary superposition state, we introduce additional testing sequences involving Rabi oscillation measurements.
-Each Rabi oscillation measurement within the testing dataset comprises 40 samples measured in a 200 ns interval.
-The testing dataset includes a total of 600 Rabi measurements.
-Similar to the previous experiment, two distinct datasets at the same low and high SNR cases are used for testing.
-Figs.~\ref{high_SNR} and \ref{low_SNR} illustrate the population oscillations with the variances of different approaches.
-These oscillations are visualized by averaging sequences of 10, 50, 100, and 600 times of Rabi oscillation measurements (M represents the number of measurements), respectively.
+The second evaluation is based on Rabi oscillation measurements to compare the readout performance when the qubit is in an arbitrary superposition state.
+Each Rabi oscillation measurement in the testing dataset comprises 40 samples taken at a fixed time step within a 200~ns interval, and the testing dataset includes 600 Rabi oscillation measurements.
+Similar to the previous experiment, two distinct datasets for both low and high SNR cases are recorded and analyzed by the trained neural networks to observe their performances in different scenarios.
+The measured oscillations of the excited state population with the Gaussian variance are presented in Figs.~\ref{low_SNR} and ~\ref{high_SNR}, where the curves represent averages of sequences with 10, 50, 100, and 600 Rabi oscillation measurements (M represents the number of measurements), respectively.